 The explosion of Internet-connected and interconnected

 devices is changing the way the world operates

-The Daily Walk with Love, December 25, 2017, by Paul Evans, Video is Investing in the Internet of Things, YouTube, 13:52, which focuses mainly on industrial applications of the IoT, as well as making a good explanation of basic concepts.
-Featured photograph showcases Google engineer Denise Harwood at work on banks of “server” computers and is courtesy of Daily Mail.
+The Daily Walk with Love, August 18, 2020, by Paul Evans, Video is Investing in the Internet of Things, YouTube, 13:52, which focuses mainly on industrial applications of the IoT, as well as making a good explanation of basic concepts.
+Featured photograph showcases Google engineer Denise Harwood at work on banks of “server” computers (which put out websites to the networked satellites) and is courtesy of Daily Mail.

 For the “non-tech-professional” people among us, I think, basically, I should explain in the first place, these guys have got tech really ramped up and the face of technology is constantly changing and innovating, driving forward and becoming more important.
 So that’s part of the picture.
 But really, I think computer geeks like to have and use a terminology only they understand, so they are more valuable and exclusive in the world.
 They could have said “Internet connected, inter-connected and inter-operable devices of many sorts,” but it just seems cooler to speak of an “Internet of Things,” (and to shorten this to “the IoT”), and for a long time, no one but the geeks knew what that meant!
 All this is job security for IT professionals in the business world, lol.
 But, like the Cloud, artificial intelligence and advances in robotics, this is real, this is happening in our “Brave New World,” and I think we had best adjust to it, because it’s the future.